 • Uploading – Also called hosting, this means you are uploading the video from your computer and onto the internet via your website.
 This is done the same simple way that you would add an image to a blog post.

 • Embedding – This means your video is hosted on a third-party website (like Vimeo) but is still viewable directly from your website.

 There are a couple reasons why it’s better to embed.

 Namely, uploading videos costs your WordPress website a lot of unnecessary bandwidth use.
 This leads to a slower website performance, and that’s something nobody wants.

 Secondly, hosting and embedding from video websites often produces better optimization options for the videos found on your own site.
 This is because, by default, WordPress websites are not well-armed to support video hosting without the use of additional plugins.

 For Example: Hosting from Vimeo or YouTube allows users to adjust video resolution quality to better match their internet connection.
 WordPress, on the other hand, does not.

 Essentially, while WordPress does support video uploads, there isn’t any real reason to when such better embedding alternatives exist.

 WordPress Video Lesson Plugin

-For WordPress users who want to support e-course video content on their website, check out this feature-loaded plugin.
+WordPress users who want to support e-course video content on their website should definitely check out our WordPress elearning plugin.